 The HVP forms part of the national resilience fleet and if necessary, we can call upon other Fire Services Assets whether HVP or Hoses through National Resilience via control.

-Supporting Flood Related incidents and movement of large amounts of water:
+Supporting Flood Related incidents and movement of large quantities of water:

 - 3KM hose.